npodonnell/MicroCipher/CRYPTANALYSIS.md

 The purpose of an IV is to ensure that if the same plaintext is encrypted twice using the same key by two different parties, they will produce two different ciphertexts.
-MicroCipher does not have such a concept, so it's important to choose a unique key, and every usage should use a unique randomly-generated key.
+MicroCipher does not have such a concept, therefore choosing a unique key for every encryption is a requirement and the onus is on the user to meet this requirement.
+There are no safety mechanisms build into the cipher to protect against the dangers of key re-use.

 If the same key is used to encrypt two different plaintexts which have some common data, it's possible to deduce this fact; for example, supposing we possess the